-Leading employers joined forces to form the Employer Network Advancing Digital Skills and Equity, a peer network of employers from across industry sectors who are working together to ensure the country’s workers, learners, and communities have the digital access and digital skills essential for thriving in a post-COVID digital economy.
-The first virtual meeting of the Employer Network was held on Wednesday, March 17, 2021, with participating companies representing many of the top brands in America.
+Leading employers joined forces in March 2021 to form the Employer Network Advancing Digital Skills and Equity, a peer network of employers from across industry sectors who are working together to ensure the country’s workers, learners, and communities have the technology access and digital skills essential for thriving in today’s digital economy.

-Led by UpSkill America at the Aspen Institute in partnership with Digital US, this network leverages their collective reach and deep understanding of employer and community needs to share information and accelerate widespread scaling of high quality, employer recognized resources, training, and effective practices to build digital resilience.
+Led by Digital US in partnership with UpSkill America at the Aspen Institute and the EdTech Center @ World Education, this network leverages their collective reach and deep understanding of employer and community needs to share information and accelerate widespread scaling of high quality, employer recognized resources, training, and effective practices to build digital resilience.

 “These employers share a core belief that digital skills, digital inclusion, and digital access will unlock opportunity and provide greater access to jobs and career advancement.
 Further, companies have a role to play in the solutions and in equipping workers with the skills needed, regardless of where they live, learn, or work.
 This is more critical than ever as companies move more of their hiring, onboarding, and training processes online and as the use of technology in the workplace expands,” said Jaime Fall, Director, UpSkill America.

 “Digital divides both reflect and exacerbate existing racial, gender, class, and other disparities.
-Employers have the power to catalyze investment in the digital inclusion and training of their employees and the communities in which they work to help Digital US meet its goal of ensuring all of US have the technology skills and digital resilience to thrive in work and life,” said Priyanka Sharma, Digital US Co-Director, EdTech Center @ World Education.
+Employers have the power to catalyze investment in the digital inclusion and training of their employees and the communities in which they work to help Digital US meet its goal of ensuring all of US have the technology skills and digital resilience to thrive in work and life,” said Priyanka Sharma, Vice President, U.S. Division, World Education.